developer3389/network-censorship-analysis/README.md

 ## Implementation Reference
 > [!NOTE]
 > The theory is backed by a minimalist approach.
-You can explore the practical implementation here:
 > You can explore the practical implementation here: [simplest-vpn: 200-line skeleton](https://github.com/developer3389/simplest-vpn)

 #### The User's Asymmetric Advantage